Carbon Reduction

 Renewable energy

 100% of electricity purchased for Iceland sites in the UK comes from renewable sources, supported by green energy certificates.
-In 2019, we stopped using our on-site generators.
-Now they are only used if the main electricity supply is lost.
+In 2019, we stopped using our on-site generators, now they are only used if the main electricity supply is lost.
+During 2025/26, we have increased the amount of self-generated solar energy produced, with additional arrays installed at 25 sites.

 Environmentally-friendly depots